 Nottingham Road lies in one of South Africa’s premier fly-fishing destinations, and many of the anglers are after rainbow and brown trout.
 Golfers also flock here to play on the five courses in the area.
 About 30 minutes away in Howick, the Nelson Mandela Capture Site and on-site museum documents the life of the transformative South African leader.

-When is the best time to stay in a vacation rental in Nottingham Road?
+The best time to stay in a vacation rental in Nottingham Road

 Nottingham Road enjoys a moderate climate year-round.
 The winter months — June through August — are the coolest and driest, though the temperatures rarely drop below freezing.
 The rest of the year is pleasant, with the highest rainfall accompanying the heat in the summer months of December through February, and spring bringing a burst of bright color to the hills.